Nitro, West Virginia

 Nitro is a city in Kanawha and Putnam counties in the U.S. state of West Virginia.
 It takes its name from a World War I-era nitrocellulose plant.
 The population was 6,618 according to the 2020 census.
 It is part of the Charleston metropolitan area.

 History

 Nitro was incorporated in 1932 by Circuit Court.
+Its name was selected by the United States government because of the establishment there, during World War I, of a large federal plant for the manufacture of explosives.
 The name Nitro derives from nitrocellulose, the main ingredient in smokeless gunpowder.
-The Nitro area was to be the American ammunition production facility during World War I. Daniel C. Jackling "supervised the construction and operation" of the plant, which by the time of the armistice "was producing one hundred thousand pounds of high explosives per day."
+Daniel C. Jackling "supervised the construction and operation" of the plant, which by the time of the armistice "was producing one hundred thousand pounds of high explosives per day."

-Its name was selected by the United States government because of the establishment there, during World War I, of a large federal plant for the manufacture of explosives.
 The city is known as "a Living Memorial to World War I."

 Geography

 Nitro is located primarily in Kanawha County.
 The city lies across the Kanawha River from the city of St. Albans to the south, and is adjacent to the census-designated place of Cross Lanes.

 According to the United States Census Bureau, the city has a total area of 4.67 sqmi, of which 4.28 sqmi is land and 0.39 sqmi is water.